ORGANIC CHEMISTRY II

 Learning Achievements (Dublin Descriptors)

-1) thoroughly know the structure-property relationships of the main families of organic compounds;
+1) have a thorough understanding of the structure-property-reactivity relationships of the main families of polyfunctional organic compounds;

-2) familiar with the principles that drive the organic reactions and allow the rational interpretation of reaction mechanism;
+2) know the principles that guide organic reactions and allow the rational interpretation of reaction mechanisms;

-3) know the chemical-physical properties of polyfunctional organic molecules to become familiar with the compounds often used in laboratory;
+3) know the physicochemical properties of polyfunctional organic molecules to familiarize themselves with compounds often used in the laboratory;

-4) learn about the centrality of organic chemistry at the interface with biochemistry and pharmaceutical chemistry;
+4) to know the centrality of organic chemistry at the interface with biochemistry and medicinal chemistry;

-1) describe reaction mechanisms in multifunctional organic molecules;
+1) describe reaction mechanisms in polyfunctional organic molecules;

 2) classify organic transformations on the basis of the interactions between the different functional groups present in an organic molecule;

-3) describe the design of organic transformations necessary to prepare simple organic compounds;
+3) describe the design of organic transformations needed to prepare simple organic compounds;

-4) describe the most functional recognition reactions of the main functional groups;
+4) describe the most functional recognition reactions of the major functional groups;

 1) acquire the basic principles of organic synthesis for the development of simple synthetic sequences of polyfunctional organic compounds;